Cyberlorians/Articles/mdiflow.md

 | Configuration | Assigned during sensor installation or via MDI portal |
 | Benefit | No manual password management, reduced credential exposure |

-> The sensor uses the gMSA to authenticate when performing SAM-R queries, LDAP lookups, and accessing remote resources on NNR targets.
+> With gMSA, SAM-R queries are deprecated.
+The sensor uses the gMSA to authenticate LDAP lookups and access remote resources on NNR targets.
 All traffic flows through ports already documented above.

 ---